 ‘Frederic’ was slowly peeling off ‘Raquel’s’ sexy dress, when...

 Something smashed into the back of her head.

 “Damn!” she cursed as she rubbed at the back of her head while simultaneously looking around to find out what had hit her.

 “Sorry.
 Sorry.” she heard from behind her.

 Twisting in her lounge chair to see who was speaking, she accidentally dropped her book into the sand.
 Quickly retrieving it, she brushed away any grains.

 “Didn’t you hear me call ‘heads up’?”

-Claire looked up at the voice, her gaze travelling over slightly furred, very nicely formed calves and thighs, a firm stomach and a lovely smooth chest.
+Claire looked up at the voice, her gaze traveling over slightly furred, very nicely formed calves and thighs, a firm stomach and a lovely smooth chest.
 All very attractively tanned.
-Even in her irritation she could appreciate the view.
+Even in her irritation, she could appreciate the view.

 So that’s what had hit her, she thought.